 Put the installation disk into your CD-ROM, and it will run automatically.
 If it does not, open "My Computer" and double click on the CD-ROM icon.
-Next the installation menu will appear.
-Click "Install Software."
 The following window will appear.

 The "License Agreement" window below will appear.
 Please read the following license agreement carefully.
 Click "Yes" to accept this agreement and proceed with the installation.